UrbanGISer/Computational-Methods-and-GIS-Applications-in-Social-Science/KNIME-Lab-Manual/README.md

-# KNIME-Workbook-with-Geospatial-Analytics-Extension-for-KNIME
+# KNIME-Lab-Manual-with-Geospatial-Analytics-Extension-for-KNIME
-## Computational Methods and GIS Applications in Social Science,Third Edition , CRC Press ##
+## Computational Methods and GIS Applications in Social Science, Third Edition, CRC Press ##
-**Authors: Fahui Wang, Lingbo Liu**
+**Authors: Lingbo Liu,Fahui Wang**

 This data repository is for the KNIME Lab Manual
 The second edition of this textbook is: